trevorscholz1/HIPWAC_inventory/README.md

 ## Notes

-- This app uses a pre-trained model from SentenceTransformers: 'all-MiniLM-L6-v2'
+- I used a pre-trained model from SentenceTransformers: 'all-MiniLM-L6-v2'
 - Will continue tp update as we keep cataloging the lab.
-- Let Trevor know of any errors, suggested edits, etc.
+- Let me know of any errors, suggested edits, etc.
 - Right now the search takes a little longer than I want, might experiment with the models from SentenceTransformers